hazelcast/hazelcast-jet/site/docs/enterprise/operator-openshift.md

 ## Prerequisites

-- A running Openshift cluster either on-prem or hosted by RedHat.
+- A running OpenShift cluster with administration rights.

 ## How to install Operator from Developer Catalog